Debris prompts space station crew to seek shelter

 It was the third time a crew has had to shelter in Soyuz spacecraft when debris was predicted to pass close to the space station, NASA said.

 More than 20,000 pieces of man-made debris larger than a softball currently orbit Earth.
-Space junk travels at speeds of up to 17,500 mph, so even small pieces have enough energy to cause significant damage upon impact.
+Space junk travels at speeds of up to 17,500 mph (28,164 kph), so even small pieces have enough energy to cause significant damage upon impact.